 Online LC Examination Application

 We offer interested LC examination candidates the ability to complete the application online.
-Available April 2014
+Available thru September 12, 2014

 Intern LC Program

 Students and graduate students within one year of graduation from accredited schools can participate in NCQLP through the Intern Program.

 Lighting is the single most important element in the visual environment.
 Effective lighting improves productivity and strengthens security.
 Lighting consumes up to 40 percent of the energy used in our buildings.
 A well-designed lighting system reduces energy, maintenance, and potential liability costs.
 Both public and private interests are served by more effective lighting and reduced operating costs.
 Rapid improvements in lighting systems and equipment offer potential solutions, yet they have also made lighting practice more complex.

 As the lighting industry has grown, a number of efforts have been undertaken to differentiate the knowledgeable and qualified lighting practitioner.
 As a result, a need was recognized for an independent, industry-wide credentialing effort.
 Such a program addresses multiple issues that include: safety, health, productivity, energy conservation and effectiveness, environmental concerns, governmental policy, lighting technology, and competent, knowledgeable lighting practice.